-Workplace workshop focused on the Workplace Wellbeing Charter (see appendix 2) endorsed by Public Health England.
+The workplace workshop focused on the Workplace Wellbeing Charter (see appendices) endorsed by Public Health England.
 Developing the council as an exemplar employer of workplace health will support our own staff to be healthier (many of which live locally) and also enable the Council to act as a role model to other organisations.
 Council officers from relevant service areas were asked to complete a self assessment against the standards from the Workplace Wellbeing Charter.
 These are being collated and a further meeting is being arranged to take this forward.

-An overarching healthy weight action plan is being developed based on these 3 workshops.
-Further progress and monitoring will be reported to the Health and Wellbeing Board as requested.
+A healthy weight and physical activity action plan has been produced based on these 3 workshops and will be presented for agreement and sign off at 6 months at the Health and Wellbeing Board.